 Mission & Vision

-The School of Computer, Mathematical and Natural Sciences (SCMNS) is comprised of five departments: Biology (including the Medical Laboratory Science Program), Chemistry, Computer Science, Mathematics (including the Actuarial Science Program) and Physics (including Engineering Physics).
-The School also offers three Master's degrees: Bioinformatics, Mathematics and Science (Biology, Chemistry and Physics) and two Ph.D. degrees: Bioenvironmental Science and Industrial & Computational Mathematics.
+The School of Computer, Mathematical and Natural Sciences (SCMNS) is comprised of five departments: Biology (including the Medical Laboratory Science Program), Chemistry, Computer Science (including the cloud computing program), Mathematics (including the Actuarial Science Program) and Physics (including Engineering Physics).
+The School also offers four Master's degrees: Advanced Computing, Bioinformatics, Mathematics and Science (with tracks in Biology, Chemistry and Physics) and two Ph.D. degrees: Bioenvironmental Science and Industrial & Computational Mathematics.

 The School of Computer, Mathematical and Natural Sciences envisions itself to be a premier school of science and mathematics through transformational education provided to a diverse student body.